 - Relationship and community building within Colleges groups – dinners, celebrations, vertical/peer advising.

-Structure: Students are assigned upon matriculation to a Colleges small group, which consists of one College faculty mentor (a teaching physician) and a group of 4-5 other students.
-Each College faculty works with their assigned students throughout their entire medical school career, serving as a longitudinal coach and mentor.
+Structure: Students are assigned upon matriculation to a Colleges small group, which consists of one College faculty mentor (a teaching physician) and a group of 4-6 medical students.
+Each College faculty works with their assigned students throughout their medical school career, serving as a longitudinal coach and mentor.
 There are 8 Colleges throughout the WWAMI region (Washington, Wyoming, Alaska, Montana and Idaho), each with 20-50 students and 4-10 faculty, depending on the size of the regional campus / cohort.

 Program: The Colleges program begins at Orientation to medical school, when students are introduced to the profession of medicine and to their longitudinal College faculty and their peer group.
 Each student meets with their assigned College faculty during regular intervals throughout medical school, building on a working relationship to support students in their growth towards becoming physicians.
 Students continue regular check-ins with their assigned faculty, to discuss clinical skills development in FCM as well as personal and professional growth.